Benefits and risks of vaccination

 All medicines have side effects.
-However, vaccines are among the safest and the benefits of vaccinations far outweigh the risk of side effects.
+But vaccines are among the safest, and the benefits of vaccinations far outweigh the risk of side effects.

-When we're considering a vaccination for ourselves or our children, it's natural to think about the potential side effects.
-What you need to do is balance the risks against the benefits.
+When you're considering a vaccination for yourself or your child, it's natural to focus on the potential side effects.

 What are the side effects of vaccination?

-There is an NHS leaflet that tells you about the common side effects of vaccinations in babies and children up to five years of age.
+Read this NHS leaflet about the common side effects of vaccinations in babies and children up to 5 years of age (PDF, 118kb).

 In much rarer cases, some people have an allergic reaction soon after a vaccination.